This post may contain affiliate links. Please read our disclosure policy.

 Get dinner on the table fast!

-To save a little time preparing this recipe, we used a store-bought rotisserie chicken.
+To save a little time, we used a store-bought rotisserie chicken.
 While we do love to create and cook from scratch, we also are fans of convenience ingredients when it doesn’t sacrifice flavor.
-Not only is rotisserie chicken only already cooked for you, but is wonderfully seasoned.
+Not only is rotisserie chicken already cooked for you, but it is wonderfully seasoned.

 Why You’ll Love this Rotisserie Chicken Skillet